- About SVC

 Integrative Experiences (IEs) are curricular or co-curricular experiences designed by faculty in which students demonstrate their ability to integrate information, concepts, analytical frameworks, and skills from two or more areas of inquiry in a purposeful project or experience.
 Integrative Experiences that are classes are indicated in the course schedule; co-curricular IEs are indicated in promotion and advising for the experience or project.

 Two Learning Communities are required; the third integrative learning experience can be another Learning Community OR an Integrative Experience.

 At least one Diversity Intensive course is required.
 Students should use the SVC online quarterly class schedule search or consult with their faculty advisor or counselor to identify courses that fulfill this requirement.

-Select credits from three areas of study: Natural World, Culture and Arts.
+Select credits from three areas of study: Natural Sciences, Social Sciences and Humanities.
 These courses may also satisfy Interdisciplinary and Skills Designated course requirements.

 Areas of Study

 C. Humanities (15 cr.)